 How Long does Suboxone Block Opiates?

-Suboxone is a drug used to aid in the medically assisted detox process.
-Suboxone will block opiates, protecting the user from getting high for a 24 hour period.
+Suboxone is a drug used to aid in the medically assisted detox process from opiates such as heroin.
+Suboxone will block opiates, protecting the user from getting high and preventing them from feeling the effects of opiates for a 24 hour period.
 One of the ingredients in Suboxone is what scientists call a partial agonist.
-Acting as a “key” that fits into the same “locks” in the brain that Hydrocodone, Oxycodone, Heroin do when Suboxone blocks the effects of opiates makes overcoming addiction easier.
+Acting as a “key” that fits into the same “locks” in the brain that Hydrocodone, Oxycodone, Heroin also fit when Suboxone blocks the effects of opiates makes overcoming addiction easier.

-Many people are asking “How long does suboxone block opiates?” may be confused about who needs it and how it works.
+Many people are asking “How long does suboxone block opiates?”
+This is a valid question.
+However, first we need to clarify for those who may be confused about who needs Suboxone and how it works.
 If you or anyone you know is showing the signs of drug abuse or opioid addiction, this information could be life-saving.

 Who Needs Suboxone?